On this page we cover the 4 steps you should take to find out which UK visa you need:

 They can also give you an honest run-down of exactly what each visa route means for you, such as which routes will open up opportunities to settle, which visas can be extended and whether you need to leave the UK to do any of this.

-We have a number of registered professional immigration advisers on Help with my visa! who offer visa consultations that are perfect if you find yourself at this point but still have questions.
+We have a number of registered professional immigration advisors on Help with my visa! who offer visa consultations that are perfect if you find yourself at this point but still have questions.
 At the end of a visa consultation – which can last between 15 minutes and 1 hour – you’ll know precisely what type of UK visa you need to apply for, as well as how to start preparing your application.

-And if you decide you want the immigration adviser to help you further, they can tell you exactly what your supporting documents need to show, fill out your visa application form for you and complete all the other paperwork needed to make your UK visa application.
+And if you decide you want the immigration advisor to help you further, they can tell you exactly what your supporting documents need to show, fill out your visa application form for you and complete all the other paperwork needed to make your UK visa application.
 You get to relax and be guided through the entire process, safe in the knowledge that you’ve answered that question “what UK visa do I need?” and have a professional preparing it on your behalf.

 It’ll be the best use of time in your entire UK visa application process.